Plugin-managed sessions

 Session checking can be useful to work around scenarios where session initialization fails, e.g. due to rendering issues, IP-geolocation mismatches, A-B tests, etc. It can also help in cases where website sessions expire before Zyte API sessions.

-By default, if a location is defined through zyte_api_session_location, ZYTE_API_SESSION_LOCATION or location(), even if the parameters used for session initialization actually come from zyte_api_session_params or ZYTE_API_SESSION_LOCATION, the outcome of the first setLocation action used, if any, is checked.
-If the action fails, the session is discarded.
-If the action is not even available for a given website, the spider is closed with unsupported_set_location as the close reason; in that case, you should define a proper session initialization logic for requests targeting that website.
+In addition, if a location is defined through zyte_api_session_location, ZYTE_API_SESSION_LOCATION or location(), and the setLocation action is not available for a given website, the spider is closed with unsupported_set_location as the close reason; in that case, you should define a proper session initialization logic for requests targeting that website.

 To implement your own code to check session responses and determine whether their session should be kept or discarded, use the ZYTE_API_SESSION_CHECKER setting.
 If you need to check session validity for multiple websites, it is better to define a separate session config override for each website, each with its own implementation of check().